April 14, 2020 | Authored by: Adrian Jenkins

-There are all number of consumer data and payment regulations that affect your business.
-These include the EU's General Data Protection Regulation (GDPR) and Payment Service Directive (PSD2), the California Consumer Privacy Act (CCPA) and PCI-DSS.
+There are several consumer data and payment regulations that affect your business.
+These include the EU's General Data Protection Regulation (GDPR) and Payment Service Directive (PSD2), the California Consumer Privacy Act (CCPA), and PCI-DSS.
 Ensuring full compliance with laws in each of the markets you serve can be a constant burden on teams and processes without a comprehensive billing platform optimized for compliance.

 If your current billing system shows any of these signs, it may be worth investigating the competitive advantages you can gain from a professional-grade B2C subscription management system.

 Vindicia delivers complete subscription billing and management across the entire subscription lifecycle, empowering you to scale consumer subscriptions with flexible pricing and billing logic.
 With Vindicia, you're freed to innovate and improve your service, instead of being tied down by time and cost considerations.

 - Allow you to accept multiple payment methods — including credit/debit card, PayPal, Amazon, Apple Pay, Google Pay, SEPA/Direct Debit, local currency